 Students are strongly encouraged to perform a practice final examination using ExamSoft to become familiar with the program and the steps required.

-All MSU Law and Guest students must present their MSU Law or MSU student I.D. card in order to sit for each final exam.
-Identification cards may be obtained in MSU's Office of the Registrar, 50 Hannah Administration Building.
+All MSU Law and Guest students must present their MSU Law student I.D. card in order to sit for each final exam.
+Identification cards may be obtained at the MSU ID Office, Room 170 in the MSU International Center, prior to exams.

 If a student is unable to take a mid-term or final exam, or turn in a final course paper, such that a grade of "W" will otherwise be the outcome, for reasons beyond his/her control, then the student may petition to the Associate Dean for Academic Affairs for an opportunity to take a "make up mid-term exam", make-up final exam or receive the grade of "I", or to extend the deadline for the final course paper.
 Such a petition must be promptly made after the events in question have occurred.
 The granting or denial of any petition under this policy is within the discretion of the Associate Dean for Academic Affairs, whose determination is final.